We offer this procedure for partial stomach removal to help weight loss if you’re severely overweight and diet and exercise haven’t worked.

 Your lifestyle after treatment

-Even though you won’t be able to eat as much as before your surgery, it’s important to follow a healthy diet and lifestyle.
+Even though you won’t be able to eat as much as before your surgery, it’s important to follow a healthy diet and lifestyle and perhaps change your eating habits.
 This way you’ll maximise your weight loss and reduce your risk of weight-related diseases.
 Our dietitians will help you.

 You should avoid getting pregnant for the first 18 months after gastric sleeve surgery so your weight can stabilise.